 # 9: Living through Food History: 1950s to 1970s

 # 10: Living through Food History: 1980s to 2000s

 Disclaimer: Nothing in this article or on this website should be taken as medical or dietary advice.
 Anyone reading any information provided within should seek advice from their own medical practitioner for any issue, disease, illness or health-related problem they may have.
 Always seek your own advice from a medical practitioner or dietitian before changing your own diet. _______________________________________________________________________________

 I acknowledge the Traditional Owners of the land on which I have lived and worked.
 I pay respect to their Elders, past and present.

 I thank my sister Margaret Francis, family historian; and my brother-in-law Dr Rodney Francis PhD (agriculture) for reviewing my initial draft and discussions.
-I thank Margaret Francis, Barbara Crighton and Maree Myhill for discussions and assistance with the search for diet entries from family documents.
-I thank Melanie Voevodin for references 9 and 10 below.
+I thank Margaret Francis, Barbara Crighton and Maree Myhill for discussions and assistance with the search for diet and food entries from family documents.
+I thank Melanie Voevodin for providing me with references 9 and 10.

 References and Notes:

 1. Ravenet, Juan.
 Convicts in New Holland.
 Lithograph 01 January 1793.